Heat Transfer Today

 Module Description

 This module includes a library of typical materials, including photos and the corresponding magnitudes of the thermal conductivity.
-Since the thermal conductivity can vary by a factor on the order of a million, dramatic differences in the solutions are readily apparent.
+Since the thermal conductivity of different materials can vary over a range on the order of a million, dramatic differences in the solutions are readily apparent.
 Thermal conductivity form

 READ MORE